Explanation

 sync: true

-# S3 remote - adapter-only (discovered from PATH)
+# S3 remote - external binary

 s3: